General information on temperature and collections

 For more on preserving paleontology collections click here.

 Temperatures that are too cold can promote thermal shock, in which a geological specimen can become brittle and crack or shatter.
 Incorrect temperatures also can lead to changes in the crystalline structure of minerals.
 High RH may promote oxidation and corrosion of certain minerals, such as iron pyrite leading to “pyrite disease”.
 Specimens suffering from pyrite disease must be maintained at RH levels under 30%.
 Click here for more information on pyrite disease.
 RH that is too low can cause efflorescence in mineral specimens with soluble salts or shrinkage in absorbent specimens such as shale.

 Like paleontology collections, stable and moderate temperatures and RH levels are normally specified for physical sciences collections.

-For more on preserving physical sciences collections click here [link to collection specific challenges section]
+For more on preserving physical sciences collections click here.

 The National Park Service Conserve-O-Gram series has several documents that deal with practical topics relating to environmental monitoring of collections including:

 The Canadian Conservation Institute Notes offer practical advice about issues and questions related to the care, handling, and storage of cultural objects.
 Relevant Notes include:

 Appelbaum, Barbara.
 1991.Guide to Environmental Protection of Collections.
 Madison, Connecticut: Sound View Press.